dmotte/desktainer-rootless/README.md

 For more info see the [dmotte/desktainer](https://github.com/dmotte/desktainer) project, which is very similar to this one.

-The environment variables are the same, except `USER` and `PASSWORD` which have no effect.
+The environment variables are the same, except `MAINUSER_NAME` and `MAINUSER_PASS` which have no effect.
 This behaviour is intended, since this runs as a non-root user.